College’s Alcohol Policy

 SAMM (Safety Always Matters Most)

 At Wheaton College, we value a healthy community and recognize that alcohol can be dangerous when abused, therefore we encourage students to make good choices.
 However, we recognize that some students choose to drink, and in these situations, we believe that Safety Always Matters Most (SAMM).
 This is the philosophy and lens through which we hold all alcohol-related discussions.

-To that end, the policies outlined below attempts to reduce many of the risky situations that accompany alcohol use, keeping safety foremost in choices related to alcohol use while complying with state and local regulations:
+The College believes that student health and safety is a responsibility shared by all members of the Wheaton community, and that our obligation as a community is to act with care and respect for each other; this is embodiment of the SAMM philosophy.
 Towards that end, students who seek appropriate help due to an incident of intoxication (alcohol or other intoxicants) either for themselves or for other students generally will not be subject to the Student Conduct Process.
 SAMM does not apply when the student does not seek to obtain help in addressing the alcohol or other intoxicant use at the time of the concern.